No Tags Found!

 Q. 1 How are HR functions different in manufacturing or service industries?

-Reply: - Whether in manufacturing sector or in service industries, "Personnel Management" part of HR does not change much.
-Nevertheless, the benefit of working in manufacturing organisations is that the product has a physical form and measuring quality issues or inventory is easy.
-In contrast, the in services there is no product as such and perishability or under-utlisation of the capacities is important factor.
-Secondly, each services will have unique costs associated with the business.
+Reply: Whether in the manufacturing sector or in service industries, the "Personnel Management" part of HR does not change much.
+Nevertheless, the benefit of working in manufacturing organizations is that the product has a physical form and measuring quality issues or inventory is easy.
+In contrast, in services, there is no product as such, and perishability or under-utilization of capacities is an important factor.
+Secondly, each service will have unique costs associated with the business.
 Understanding those costs is a challenge for HR.

-Q. 2 Do candidates having worked in diversified industries make difference in getting miraculous results?
+Q. 2 Do candidates having worked in diversified industries make a difference in getting miraculous results?

-Reply: - Yes, working in diversified industries is always better as one develop's better understanding of how the business functions.
-Nevertheless, expecting "miraculous" results is bit exaggeration.
+Reply: Yes, working in diversified industries is always better as one develops a better understanding of how the business functions.
+Nevertheless, expecting "miraculous" results is a bit of an exaggeration.
 Miracles by the staff also depend on their empowerment and the authority that they enjoy.

-Q. 3 Why do the Talent acquisition teams or the recruiters insist to have a candidate from specified industry?
+Q. 3 Why do the Talent acquisition teams or the recruiters insist on having a candidate from a specified industry?

-Reply: - Talent acquisition teams or the recruiters insist to have a candidate from specified industry because that is what they are told do.
-Leadership looks for the candidates from the same industry as the candidate is expected to know the dynamics of the particular industry.
-Over a period of time, business issues or issues related to the customer satisfaction get ingrained within the candidate.
-A candidate from the different industry might not understand the psychology of the people working in that industry.
-Going further, when the person works in the same industry, then he/she might attend industry-related seminar or the guest lectures and he/she comes to know more about the industry.
-Last but not the least, today most of the Managers and above are walking-talking placement agencies.
-They are expected to help HR in the recruitment of the right candidate.
-This is yet another advantage of hiring a person from the same industry.
+Reply: Talent acquisition teams or recruiters insist on having a candidate from a specified industry because that is what they are told to do.
+Leadership looks for candidates from the same industry as they are expected to know the dynamics of the particular industry.
+Over time, business issues or issues related to customer satisfaction become ingrained within the candidate.
+A candidate from a different industry might not understand the psychology of the people working in that industry.
+Furthermore, when a person works in the same industry, he/she might attend industry-related seminars or guest lectures and come to know more about the industry.
+Lastly, today, most Managers and above are like placement agencies.
+They are expected to help HR in recruiting the right candidate.
+This is another advantage of hiring a person from the same industry.

 Occasionally, HR or even leadership is too clannish.
-HR has builds a mental wall calling their industry to be different.
-Can you expect any non-IT HR to enter in IT company easily?
+HR builds a mental wall calling their industry different.
+Can you expect any non-IT HR to enter an IT company easily?
 No way!
-But then this is what happens across the industries.
-Worst still, let me give you example of my friend who is civil engineer and all along worked in real estate industry.
-However, once HR turned down his candidature because because he had built 15-storey buildings whereas their project had 25 storeys!
-With this kind of mindset, expect the clannishness only to flourish further rather than diminishing.
+But then this is what happens across industries.
+Worse still, let me give you an example of my friend who is a civil engineer and has always worked in the real estate industry.
+However, HR turned down his candidature because he had built 15-storey buildings whereas their project had 25 storeys!
+With this kind of mindset, expect the clannishness only to flourish further rather than diminish.

 Thanks,